y785wang/COMP_6461/Assignments/A1/A1_40048235/README.txt

 Note:
     1) n is any positive integer
-    2) Set variable 'seeRedirectDetail = true' at the top of the sendRequest class (line 140 of http.java) to see the redirect detail
+    2) Set variable 'seeRedirectDetail = false' at the top of the sendRequest class (line 139 of http.java) to hide the redirect detail, default is true
+    3) -v and -h commands support duplicate, -d and -f do not support duplicate